spacetelescope/slitlessutils/docs/glossary.rst

 	prism
 		A transmissive and dispersive spectral element with a highly non-uniform rate of dispersion.
 See :term:`grism` for the similarities/differences between the two.

+	region ID
+		An identification number for a :term:`dispersed region` within a source.
+Since there may be multiple :term:`compound sources<compound source>`, this number alone is not unique, but rather the ``tuple`` of (source ID, region ID) is the unique identifier: :term:`sed ID`.

 	regularization parameter
 		A tunable parameter that governs the relative importance of fitting the data and damping high-frequency noise.
 In the literature this will often be denoted by :math:`\lambda`, but of obvious confusion with wavelength is given the symbol :math:`\ell` in the ``slitlessutils`` discussion.
 This may also be referred to as the *damping parameter*.

+	sed ID
+		The tuple of (source ID, region ID) that specifies a unique index for each spectrum to be extracted or simulated.

 	segmentation map
 		An image that describes which :term:`direct imaging` pixels belong each object, which effectively sets the extraction/simulation apertures and is used to initialize the :term:`dispersed region` for the sources.